 That because Coreg is used to treat a wide variety of different pre-existing medical conditions, some of which are quite serious, it’s also true that a lot of folks who have been prescribed Coreg may not be able to qualify for coverage.
 Or at the very least may have to wait a while before then can one day become eligible.

 Why do life insurance companies care if I’ve been prescribed Coreg?

-If Coreg were only used to help folks lower their blood pressure and not also commonly prescribed to folks suffering from heart failure or recovering from a heart attack, one could reasonably assume that most life insurance companies wouldn’t be all that concerned about the fact that someone may have been prescribed Coreg in the past or is currently taking Coreg now.
+If Coreg were only used to help folks lower their blood pressure and not also commonly prescribed to folks suffering from heart failure or recovering from a heart attack, one could reasonably assume that most life insurance companies wouldn’t be all that concerned about it.

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked once a life insurance underwriter learns that you’ve been prescribed Coreg in the past will likely look something like the following:
+Common questions you’ll likely be asked once a life insurance underwriter learns that you’ve been prescribed Coreg in the past will probably look something like the following:

 - Why have you been prescribed Coreg?

 - Who prescribed your Coreg?
 A general practitioner or a cardiologist?